 We think its important to remember that we’re all just people, and pretty much all the same, even though our lives might be radically different.
-Homeless people enjoy engagement just as much as the next person, so approach people on the street the same way you’d approach someone at any social gathering, with politeness, respect and plain old curiosity (in this case it won’t kill the cat!)
+Homeless people enjoy engagement just as much as the next person, so approach people on the street the same way you’d approach someone at any social gathering, with politeness, respect and plain old curiosity.

 You don’t have to like every homeless person you meet.
 Just like you’d walk away from someone you don’t get along with under normal circumstances, you don’t have to spend endless time chatting to a homeless person whose company you don’t enjoy.
 Some personalities just don’t “click” and that’s okay.
 As long as the person you’re talking to doesn’t feel unfairly judged or socially inadequate.